NYU-mlsys/nyu-mlsys.github.io/labs/nyu-hpc.md

     User NetID
 ```

-If you do want to directly connect to the instance, either via ssh or VSCode, you need to use `sbatch` rather than `srun` to open up an instance.
+If you want to directly connect to the instance, either via ssh or VSCode, you need to use `sbatch` rather than `srun` to open up an instance.
 For example, launching a GPU node for one hour can be

 ```bash
 sbatch --account=csci_ga_3033_077-2024sp --partition=n1s8-v100-1 --gres=gpu:v100:1 --time=01:00:00 --wrap "sleep infinity"